RIMAC: Arena building

-RIMAC Arena is the name used to refer to the 186,000 square foot building that houses both the home arena of the Tritons and the adjacent auxiliary gym.
+LionTree Arena is the name used to refer to the 186,000 square foot building that houses both the home arena of the Tritons and the adjacent auxiliary gym.
 The 44,000 square foot arena itself stands 52 feet tall (45 feet from floor to rafters) and contains six dressing rooms and a 60-by-40-foot-stage, among other facilities.
 It seats 4,200 spectators in the bleachers for Triton basketball and volleyball home games, expandable to 5,000 through the use of floor seats for concerts.
 Curtains can divide the facility into five basketball courts that use Robbins Bio-Cushion I flooring.
 The floor space can also be used for conventions, concerts, trade shows, and other events.
 In the past, it has hosted training camps for the National Basketball Association's Phoenix Suns, Los Angeles Clippers, and Sacramento Kings.
 Since 2011, concerts have been exclusively booked by Nederlander Concerts.

 The auxiliary gym accommodates two additional basketball or volleyball courts, as well as three mirrored activity rooms, two squash courts, eight racquetball courts, a wellness center, a pro shop, two conference rooms, and two locker rooms.
 It also contains a 12,000 square foot weight and fitness room, which was the highest priority for students upon construction.
 This supplements the original UCSD Main Gym weight room, as well as the subsequently constructed Spanos Training Facility and Canyonview Aquatic Center.
 A 3,000 square foot pit can be reserved for athletic teams.

 Field

-RIMAC Field is an 11.8-acre Santa Ana Grass field located immediately northeast of RIMAC Arena.
+RIMAC Field is an 11.8-acre Santa Ana Grass field located immediately northeast of LionTree Arena.
 The field is used for NCAA, club, and intramural athletic events, as well as the UC San Diego convocation and commencement ceremonies.
 It can be divided into five regulation soccer fields or adapted for concerts and music festivals.
 Previously, it was used by the San Diego Chargers as their training camp facility.

 UC San Diego's annual Sun God Festival is held on RIMAC Field.
 The festival, which features two concert stages and various attractions, typically approaches the field's maximum attendance of 20,000.
-Like those at RIMAC Arena, outside concerts on RIMAC Field have been exclusively booked by Nederlander Concerts since 2011.
+Like those at LionTree Arena, outside concerts on RIMAC Field have been exclusively booked by Nederlander Concerts since 2011.